ahojszyk/German-Credit-Card-Classification/README.md

 ### 2. Addressing Class Imbalance

-To handle the class imbalance in the dataset, we incorporated the ADASYN (Adaptive Synthetic Sampling) technique.
+To handle the class imbalance in the dataset, I incorporated the ADASYN (Adaptive Synthetic Sampling) technique.
 This method generates synthetic samples to balance the class distribution.
 Each classification method was tested both with and without ADASYN to assess its impact on model performance.

 ### 3. Combinations Evaluated

-We conducted a thorough comparison involving the following combinations:
+I conducted a thorough comparison involving the following combinations:

 - **Logistic Regression:**